Make your company more sustainable with solar energy

 You can supply the electricity you generate back to your energy supplier.
 You need to report this to your grid operator through the website energieleveren.nl (in Dutch).
 The grid must have enough capacity to absorb the electricity.
 Your electricity meter must also be suitable.
 Ask you grid administrator about this.
 You can find your grid operator in the EAN codebook (in Dutch).

 Do you have a small consumer connection of maximum 3 x 80A (ampere)?
 Your grid administrator will offset the electricity you return to the grid against the electricity you use.
 This is called netting, or salderen in Dutch.
 If you return more electricity than you use, you will be reimbursed by your supplier.
 Some energy suppliers also charge a feed-in fee.
 You then pay an amount each month to feed solar power back into the grid.
 Even if you have to pay feed-in costs, solar panels will still save you money on your energy bill.
+Please note that the netting scheme for solar panels will end in 2027.

 Read more on the KVK website about selling power back to the grid.